mpsamuels/anova_control/README.md

 ## Script usage
 anova_control.py requires the following arguments to run:

--o/--output [r/j/raw/json] Set whether the output is in raw text string or JSON format.
+-o/--output [r/j/raw/json] Set whether the output is presented as a raw text string or in JSON format.
 JSON is recommended for Home Assistant integration

 -i/--id/--cooker_id [Anova Device ID]